Ira Steven Behr: Star Trek

 After several years writing and producing television, and while still a staff writer at Beyond Reality, Behr was hired as a producer during Star Trek: The Next Generation's third season.

 Behr felt there were too many rules and regulations and felt creatively trapped, so he left The Next Generation after a year.
-He remained good friends with Michael Piller and wrote the season 4 episode Qpid as a freelance writer.
+He remained good friends with Michael Piller and wrote the season 4 episode "Qpid" as a freelance writer.
 Piller persuaded him to join the new series Star Trek: Deep Space Nine as a supervising producer.
 At the start of the second season, Behr was promoted to co-executive producer.
 The following year, co-creator Michael Piller left to produce the next Star Trek series, Star Trek: Voyager and Behr replaced him as showrunner and executive producer.
 As showrunner, Behr reported to head executive producer and franchise chief Rick Berman.
 Although they would disagree on many things, Behr said they had a good working relationship.

-Behr went on to write a total of 53 out 176 Deep Space Nine episodes, more than any other writer.
+Behr went on to write a total of 53 out of 176 Deep Space Nine episodes, more than any other writer.

 As executive producer, Behr was largely responsible for the story arc of the show, from Bajoran politics to the Dominion War.
 This complex serialized story was a departure from the traditional Star Trek episodic format, and the war narrative was a break from the typically hopeful Star Trek vision of the future.

 Behr wrote or co-wrote some of the most important episodes in the Dominion arc, including "The Jem'Hadar", "The Search", "The Way of the Warrior", "Broken Link", "Apocalypse Rising", "In Purgatory's Shadow", "By Inferno's Light", "Call to Arms", "Sacrifice of Angels", "Tears of the Prophets" and the final episode, "What You Leave Behind".